-The carbon steel bars are then cut to length and pressed or welded together to form a solid grating panel that can withstand high levels of stress and pressure.
-Depending on the grating type, welding process may also be necessary to join all the bars.
+Then cut gratings to length and press or weld them together to form a solid grating panel that can withstand high levels of stress and pressure.
 When welding, care must be taken not to damage the integrity of the material.

 Step 3: Cutting

 After pressing/welding, the grating needs to be cut into sections that are easier to handle.
 This is done using either a guillotine or saw system, depending on the cutting required.
-Care must be taken during this process not to weaken any parts of the grating that could affect its strength and stability when installed.
+Remember not to weaken any parts of the grating that could affect its strength and stability when installed.

 Step 4: Banding